Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 4: Filter the output 🎓
-Write a query to get only specific desired columns: deviceId, enqueuedTime, Temp.
-Take arbitrary 10 records from the past 'n' days.
-Ex: Based on enqueuedTime timestamps in your data, any timespan that can fetch some records will be marked valid.
-Ex: 180 days
+Write a query to get only specific desired columns: Id, Type, Public, CreatedAt.
+Take arbitrary 10 records between 1-Oct-2022 10:00 and 1-oct-2022 23:00.

-Hint 1: “ago” </br>
-Hint 2: In case you see 0 records, remember that operators are sequenced by a pipe (|).
+Hint 1: In case you see 0 records, remember that operators are sequenced by a pipe (|).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the ‘Take’ operator, there is no guarantee which records are returned

 [where operator in Kusto query language - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)

 ---
 #### Task 5: Sorting the results 🎓
-Write a query to get the 5 records which have the highest temperature.
-Write another query get the 5 records which have the lowest temperature.
+Write a query to get top 5 'PushEvent' records by Payload size.
+Write another query get the 5 records which have least Payload size.

 [sort operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sortoperator)
 [top operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/topoperator)